Updated: Sep 10

 Counselors admit that they can’t put a number on how many sessions it’ll take to resolve a problem when a couple comes in; it could take a few weeks or a year or two if the issues are complex or deep.
 But one thing we know for sure, it will be expensive.

 And the truth is, a marriage counselor will keep seeing you as long as you keep showing up.
 However, a marriage coach will let you stop seeing him whenever you feel his coaching is ineffective, it’s no longer necessary, or it’s not working for you.
+It's about quality time, not quantity meetings.

 Based on the data, counseling shouldn’t be used to “fix” or “save” a bad marriage, but rather as a tool to “maintain” a good one – because that’s when both parties are open and most receptive.
 But most men won’t even agree to counseling unless it’s court-ordered or their wives threaten divorce.
 But even marriage counselors agree that the best way to respond to a crisis is to prevent it.